shobhikabharti/CloudTransformation/GCP/Quicknotes.md

 46. ***A shared VPC allows projects to share a common VPC network.
 VPNs are used to link VPCs to on premises networks.
 Routes and firewall rules are not sufficient for implementing a common VPC***
 47. ***If the connected networks are in different organizations, they must use VPC Network Peering.
 VPC sharing is only available within a single organization.
 Firewall rule changes may be needed, but that is not sufficient.
 VPNs are used to connect GCP networks with on premises networks***
 48. Types of IP addresses : Regional and Global for both Internal and External IPs
+49. Session stickiness, also known as session persistence, refers to the process by which a load balancer establishes an affinity between a client and a specific network server for the duration of a session.
+50. Cookies are files created by websites that you go to.
+They save browsing information to make your online experience easier.
+With cookies, sites can keep you signed in, remember your site preferences, and give you locally relevant content.
+51. Signed cookies are an alternative to signed URLs.
+Signed cookies protect access when separately signing tens or hundreds of URLs for each user isn't feasible in your application. https://cloud.google.com/cdn/docs/overview

 **GCP NoSQL Databases
 Keymemory store - Cloud Memorystore